wazuh/wazuh-documentation/source/deployment-options/docker/index.rst

 .. meta::
   :description: Learn more about the process of installing and configuring the Wazuh deployment on Docker in this section of our documentation.

-.. _wazuh_docker:

 Deployment on Docker
 ====================

+This section shows the process of installing Wazuh on Docker.

-`Docker <https://www.docker.com/>`_ is an open-source project that automates the deployment of different applications inside software containers.
-Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run like: code, system tools, libraries, etc. This process guarantees that the system will always run the same, regardless the environment it is running.
+`Docker <https://www.docker.com/>`_ is an open platform to build, deliver, and run applications inside software containers.
+Docker containers package up software including everything needed to run: code, runtime, system tools, system libraries, and settings.
+Docker enables separating applications from infrastructure.
+This guarantees that the application will always run the same, regardless the environment the container is running on.
+Containers can run in the cloud or on-premises.

-We have created our own fork based on `"deviantony" dockerfiles <https://github.com/deviantony/docker-elk>`_ and `"xetus-oss" dockerfiles <https://github.com/xetus-oss/docker-ossec-server>`_.
-Thank you, Anthony Lapenna, for your contribution to the community.
-If you want to contribute to the Wazuh fork, please go to our `Docker repository <https://github.com/wazuh/wazuh-docker>`_.

-The images we created are in the `Docker hub <https://hub.docker.com>`_.
-You can install Wazuh with a single-host architecture using a set of Docker images that contains `Wazuh Manager <https://github.com/wazuh/wazuh>`_, `Filebeat <https://www.elastic.co/products/beats/filebeat>`_, `Elasticsearch <https://registry.hub.docker.com/_/elasticsearch/>`_, `Kibana <https://registry.hub.docker.com/_/kibana/>`_ and optionally `Nginx <https://hub.docker.com/_/nginx/>`_. `Open Distro for Elasticsearch <https://opendistro.github.io/for-elasticsearch/>`_ is fully supported as well.

-This section will show you the process of installing and configuring the Wazuh deployment on Docker:
+The `Wazuh Docker repository <https://github.com/wazuh/wazuh-docker>`_ was created as a fork of Anthony Lapenna's `deviantony/docker-elk <https://github.com/deviantony/docker-elk>`_ repository.
+It is also based on dockerfiles from `xetus-oss/docker-ossec-server <https://github.com/xetus-oss/docker-ossec-server>`_.

+You can install Wazuh using the Docker images we have created, such as wazuh/wazuh-odfe and wazuh/wazuh-kibana-odfe.
+All the Wazuh Docker images are found  in the `Docker hub <https://hub.docker.com/u/wazuh>`_.

 .. toctree::
    :maxdepth: 1
+   :hidden:

    docker-installation
    wazuh-container